-Step 4 The normal vehicle power refers to the main power of the vehicle power supply system.
+- Please contact the vehicle manufacturer for the connection information of starting switch. - The vehicle ignition switch, also called car key, controls the startup and shutdown of the vehicle.
+Most of vehicles adopt positive pole ignition switch currently. - The normal vehicle power refers to the main power of the vehicle power supply system.
 After the vehicle is off, the normal vehicle power still provides direct-current source for the other devices inside and generally a main switch is used to turn on/off it.

-2.6.2 Timed Shutdown
+2.7.2 Timed Shutdown